caseyrlentz/fed-build/README.md

     * Launches a proxy server of your dev environement running on port 3000.

-    * Watches the source folder `SCSS/` for any changes.
-If changes are made process the SCSS into CSS and place in the destination folders. `/Library/WebServer/Documents/style/ars` & `../hybris/bin/aramark/arsmvcstore/web/webroot/style/ars`.
+    * Watches the source folder `SCSS/` and `js/` for any changes.
+If css changes are made process the SCSS into CSS and place in the destination folders. `/Library/WebServer/Documents/style/ars` & `../hybris/bin/aramark/arsmvcstore/web/webroot/style/ars`.
+If JS changes are made push the changes to the destination folders `/Library/WebServer/Documents/script` & `../hybris/bin/aramark/arsmvcstore/web/webroot/script`.

     * Auto reloads the browser injecting your new styles